Garee/gpvm/README.md

 ### Input/Output Data

 Inputs and outputs are handled by the data store.
-Read the relevant section in Chapter 4 for details on how to use the data store.
-Using this information, implement the populateData(...) function that is located within src/UserData.cpp.
+Implement the populateData(...) function that is located within src/UserData.cpp.
 Example implementations have been provided.
 You will likely be using the provided ptr and const services within your task description program to access your data.